 Powers, Functions and Responsibilities

-The 1950 resolution setting up the Planning Commission outlined its functions as to:
+The 1950 resolution setting up the Planning Commission outlined its functions as the following:

-• Make an assessment of the material, capital and human resources of the country, including technical personnel, and investigate the possibilities of augmenting such of these resources as are found to be deficient in relation to the nation`s requirement;
+- Make an evaluation of the capital, material and the human resources of the nation, including technical personnel, and study the possibilities of enhancing these resources for building up the nation;

-• Formulate a Plan for the most effective and balanced utilization of country’s resources;
+- Draft a Plan for the most balanced and effective usage of the country’s resources;

-• On a determination of priorities, define the stages in which the Plan should be carried out and propose the allocation of resources for the due completion of each stage;
+- Define the stages in which the Plan should be implemented and put forward allocation of resources for the completion of every stage;

-• Indicate the factors which are tending to retard economic development, and determine the conditions which, in view of the current social and political situation, should be established for the successful execution of the Plan
+- Specify the factors that hamper economic development, and ascertain the conditions which, in view of the prevailing social and political situation, should be set up for the triumphant implementation of the Plan

-• Determine the nature of the machinery which will be necessary for securing the successful implementation of each stage of the Plan in all its aspects;
+- Determine the kind of machinery required for obtaining the successful execution of each stage of the Plan in all its aspects;

-Appraise, from time to time, the progress achieved in the execution of each stage of the Plan and recommend the adjustments of policy and measures that such appraisal may show to be necessary; and Make such interim or ancillary recommendations as appear to take it to be appropriate either for facilitating the discharge of the duties assigned to it, or on a consideration of prevailing economic conditions, current policies, measures and development programme or on an examination of such specific problems as may be referred to it for advice by Central or State Governments.
+- Make such interim or ancillary recommendations either for enabling the discharge of the duties assigned to it or on a consideration of the existing economic conditions, current policies, measures and development programme or on a study of such specific problems which the Central or State Governments can refer to it.